Funding

 If you'd rather not see these funding messages, you can either:

-flag when running relevant npm commands (e.g.npm install --no-fund
+- use the --no-fundflag when running relevant npm commands (e.g.npm install --no-fund); or

 Soliciting funds